cfkr-dev/Juding-Springboot-Web-App/README.md

 **JUDO FEDERATION OF MADRID**

 This application try to replace the [official website](https://www.fmjudo.es/) of Judo Federation of Madrid, adding new tools for competitions, competitors and referees management.
-In order to unify the diferents existing tools such as the register of the differents kinds of users and the monitoring of the results of the competitions.
+It pretends to unify the different existing tools such as the register of the different kinds of users and the monitoring of the results of the competitions.

+**VIDEO (stage 4)**
+PENDING.

 ## The team: developers